heidtn/MeteorTracker/README.md

 - camera.py - this generates an instance of video.
 It can be a webcam, or if given a source, a video file (for testing)
 - find_events.py - this compares two images and detects potential meteors.
 It is a simple motion detector, that filters motion blobs by they're size and elongation.
 It works in a basic sense, but will need more test data to refine
 - MeteorTracker.py - this runs the show.
 It instantiates a camera and collects images looking for meteor events.
+- vid_writer.py - intended for debugging purposes, this takes a number of frames and outputs a .avi file.

+NOT WORKING:
+- parse_stars.py - this is a work in progress.
+The idea is that the camera can find its orientation (and in the future, perhaps approximate location), based on its current view of the stars and the current time.
 - server.py - a poor attempt at getting a live interactive server to work with the MeteorTracker.py code.
 It needs to be redone at some point.
-- vid_writer.py - intended for debugging purposes, this takes a number of frames and outputs a .avi file.

-- parse_stars.py - this is a work in progress.
-The idea is that the camera can find its orientation (and in the future, perhaps approximate location), based on its current view of the stars.

 # Time line